InfinityG/id-io/README.md

 ```
   {
     "digest":"YTc1NWNjZmQtOTgwOS00OWFkLTg5OTAtMTAyMGM5NjAyNGM3\n",
-    "signature":"MEUCIBQ87YyGpFp97iVlVez5WuUGCnTeVd4hctArzma0pOe4AiEAuIEPWnea\nd4xYHaOXPDFECZdQRXrFMEsS2oNYLsShLB8=\n"
+    "signature":"MEUCIBQ87YyGpFp97iVlVez5WuUGCnTeVd4hctArzma0pOe4AiEAuIEPWnea\nd4xYHaOXPDFECZdQRXrFMEsS2oNYLsShLB8=\n",
+    "status":"connected"
   }
 ```

 - Result:
     - The response contains:
-        - the connection id and confirmed status
+        - the connection id and status
         - the user type (in this case the __origin__ user)
         - the __origin__ user's details
-    - The 'confirmed' field value will be true if successfully confirmed
+    - The 'status' field value will be 'connected' if successful

 ```
 {
     "id": "7628aecfb85a54687c000001",
-    "confirmed": true,
+    "status": "connected",
     "user": {
         "type":"origin",
         "username": "johnnymnemonic@matrix.com",